 Developing life skills and health through unstructured play

-Based on a philosophy of inclusion, participation and connection, The Venny welcomes children and families from all background.
+Based on a philosophy of inclusion, participation and connection, The Venny welcomes children and families from all backgrounds.
 It promotes community connection and integration by encouraging all people to see beyond common divisions caused by difference in race, culture, religion and socio-economic factors.
 Young people who feel engaged and have opportunities to participate, experience a better quality of life.
 They are better able to contribute to the creation of strong communities.
 In the long term young people who are valued and feel connected have better health and mental health as adults, 1 creating positive outcomes not only for themselves, but also for the wider community.
 The Venny’s non-threatening, non-institutional approach welcomes children and young people who would otherwise be reluctant to engage with mainstream support services.

 The importance of play in childhood development